KILTprotocol/sdk-js/packages/vc-export/README.md

 import jsigs from 'jsonld-signatures'

 // 1. set up suites
-const {
+const { KiltIntegritySuite, KiltSignatureSuite, KiltAttestedSuite } =
-  KiltIntegritySuite,
-  KiltSignatureSuite,
-  KiltAttestedSuite,
-} = vcjsSuites.suites
+  vcjsSuites.suites
 const signatureSuite = new KiltSignatureSuite() const integritySuite = new KiltIntegritySuite()
 // the KiltAttestedSuite requires a connection object that allows access to the KILT blockchain, which we can obtain via the KILT sdk